NumaIYI/website-sqlite3-connection-with-django/README.md

    - #### C-) Enter your admin informations.
    - #### D-) Now you are in admin panel.
    - #### E-) You can add users, remove users and change users' authorization.
 You can add and remove stories and edit their information.
+   - #### F-) There is also a filter in the story panel to filter the stories by the time they were added and the name.
-   - #### F-) In short, you can manage website and database settings from this screen.
+   - #### G-) In short, you can manage website and database settings from this screen.
-   - #### G-) Also, when you log in from here and return to the home page, the user will be logged in.
+   - #### H-) Also, when you log in from here and return to the home page, the user will be logged in.

 - ### 6- Inside the `static` file there are css, javascript, jquery codes and photos that I use.